 Activity Sheet Pets and Emergencies 2022-04-26

 Emergency Preparedness Quiz 2022-04-26

 Emergency Preparedness Guide for People with Disabilities/Special Needs

 Ontario Seniors: How to Be Prepared for an Emergency & Information for my Emergency Plan

 National Public Safety Telecommunications Week

-April 4 – 10, 2021 Is National Public Safety Telecommunications Week
+The 2nd week in April is National Public Safety Telecommunications Week

 Thank you Dispatchers!